Parenting styles: Differential parenting

 One theory being discussed in relation to differential parenting is social comparison.
 Social comparison is the outcome of adolescents comparing the treatment they receive from their guardians versus the treatment their siblings receive.
 While these comparisons on treatment may be subconscious, it is vital to a child's formation of self-worth and their perceived role within the family dynamic.
 As the years go on and adolescents grow and mature, their perception of differential parenting within their household becomes prominent and plays a role in forming one's own identity.
 If the adolescent views inequitable treatment intentional or not on behalf of the guardian's report have shown internalized symptoms of depression, anxiety, etc., and external outburst such as risk-taking, and delinquency to non-verbally communicate to a guardian unfair treatment.
 Parental differential treatment is seen by researchers as "arguably a subjective phenomenon" because it is based on perception.
 Much research has still yet to be completed on this subject but based on what is known can be attributed to the social comparison arising from differential parenting.

+Contemporary research also recognizes that parenting practices may be different depending on a child's individuals characteristics like developmental stage, temperament and emotional needs.
+This multi perspective suggest that children influence parenting behaviors as parents respond to their children unique personalities and behaviors across time.